ITCUI-XJTLU/DAESC-GPU/bioinformatics_pipeline/README.md

   --error=logs/cellranger_%A_%a.log \
   --wrap="bash step4_cellranger.sh \
     root_path=/path/to/mypipeline \
-    individual_list=/path/to/mypipeline/list_test_individuals.txt \
+    individual_list=./list_test_individuals.txt \
     line_number=\${SLURM_ARRAY_TASK_ID}"
 ```
 Required:
-- job-name: the job name of SLURM
-- output, error: log file
 - array: how many array you want to use.
 It depends on the numder of the lines of file `list_test_individuals.txt`.
-For example, if your txt file `list_test_individuals.txt` has 10 lines, you need to use 10 array, 1-10
-- cpus-per-task: the number of CPUs for each task
+For example, if your txt file `list_test_individuals.txt` has 10 lines, you need to use 10 array, 1-10.
+One of easy way is to compute the number of the lines of `list_test_individuals.txt`
-- mem: the number of memory per task
-- time: the longest runtime of scripts
 - partition: your computing resource
 - root_path: your working dictionary.
 In this document, at first, we assume we want to save all data and results under the path: `/path/to/mypipeline/`

 Optional:
+- job-name: the job name of SLURM
+- output, error: log file
+- cpus-per-task: the number of CPUs for each task
+- mem: the number of memory per task
+- time: the longest runtime of scripts
 - individual_list: the path of srr list file `list_test_individuals.txt`.
-If you run the script `pipeline4_step0_cellbarcodes.sh` before and your current path is under `/path/to/mypipeline/`, then this file will automated to be saved to the path `/path/to/mypipeline`, you do not need to change this parameter.
+If you run the script `step0_cellbarcodes.sh` before and your current path is under `/path/to/mypipeline/`, then this file will automated to be saved to the path `/path/to/mypipeline`, you do not need to change this parameter.
 - line_number: if you use SLURM, you do not need to change this.
 If you use an interactive interface, then this number choose which SRR file you want to download by this script.
 For example, if line_number=1, then the script will automatically download the .sra file in your first line of `list_user_input.txt`.

 ### 3.5 scASE counts
 ```
 sbatch \
-  --array=0-1 \
+  --array=1-3 \
   --job-name=pipeline4_array \
   --output=./logs/pipeline4_array_%A_%a.log \
   --error=./logs/pipeline4_array_%A_%a.log \